darrenjw/fp-ssc-course/Dex/Example.md

 ### The Dex application

-A Dex implementation of our running example can be found in the file [ml-ga.dx](ml-ga.dx).
+A Dex implementation of our running example can be found in the file [ml-ga.dx](ml-ga.dx) ([HTML rendering](https://darrenjw.github.io/fp-ssc-course/ml-ga.html)).
 Study this, and compare and contrast with the Scala, Haskell and Dex implementations.

 If you have installed Dex the script should run with something like
 ```bash
 dex --lib-path BUILTIN_LIBRARIES:. script ml-ga.dx
 ```
+Setting the library path will allow the inclusion of some utility functions, [djwutils.dx](https://darrenjw.github.io/fp-ssc-course/djwutils.html).
 Note that there is a [Makefile](Makefile) in the directory that you might want to take a quick look at.
 Make sure that you can build and run the application before proceeding.

 ### Hands-on exercise